PhD Thesis: Ghazal Tashakor: January 26, 2021, 18:00.

 - Performance prediction and tuning in a multicluster environment.
 Eduardo Argollo (2006) (Solution Architect for Cloud Applications at Hewlett-Packard, Spain)

 - Admission Control and Media Delivery Subsystems for Video on Demand Proxy Server.
-Bahjat Qazzaz (2004) (Associate Professor, Faculty of Information Technology, An-Najah NAtional University.
-Nablus, Palestine)
+Bahjat Qazzaz (2004) (Associate Professor, Faculty of Information Technology, An-Najah National University.
+Nablus, Palestine) (RIP 2019)

 - Cómputo paralelo en redes locales de computadoras.
 Fernando Tinetti (2004) (Associate Professor, Universidad Nacional de La PLata, Researcher at III-LIDI, Argentina)